oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 The authorisation and approval of users being granted access to the system is out of scope of this Standard Operating Procedure (SOP).

-Asset management of devices used by the agency and being connected to the systems is out of scope of this SOP.
+Asset management of devices used by the organisation and being connected to the systems is out of scope of this SOP.

 Before a device can be used there are a number of procedures that must be completed for it to be onboarded correctly, these include: